 - You must use identical server class systems that support running either RHEL, CentOS, or SUSE Linux Enterprise Server (SLES). - Running ESM with the APHA module requires significant disk space.
 Because of the synchronization process, the cluster systems must meet minimum storage requirements.
 The ESM and archival storage must be on the same shared disk.

-For information about hard disk requirements for running ESM, see the ESM Installation Guide on the ESM documentation page.
+For information about hard disk requirements for running ESM, see the ESM Installation Guide.
 In addition to the ESM requirements, the APHA module has additional storage requirements: